The Black surname has been present in the Cleveland/Rutherford/Old Tryon counties area of the Carolinas since the days of Colonial America.

 The Mt.
 Harmony cemetery, which dates back to the founding of this early Methodist congregation in 1791, includes a large section of unmarked graves.
 A monument on the site was dedicated to the saints who lie buried "in unmarked graves from this point north to the road and west to the property boundary" and who share in the heritage of Mt.
 Harmony.
 As a search of adjacent counties and old cemeteries in the "Old Tryon" region has failed to produce a verifiable gravesite for Moses Black and his wife Patience, it is quite possible, and even probable, that the graves of Moses and Patience are among the unmarked graves at Mt.
 Harmony.

 Continuing along purely speculative lines, the James Black buried at Mt.
-Harmony may have been the son of Matthew and Mary Black.
-Matthew and Mary appear on a 1756 tax list in Rockingham County, VA.
+Harmony may have been a descendant of Matthew (of York County PA) and Mary Black (m. between 1725 and 1730 in Virginia).
+Matthew and Mary appear on a 1756 tax list in the Augusta/Rockingham County, VA, area.
 They relocated to a 100-acre tract of land on Clark's Fork of Bullock Creek in what is present-day York County, SC, about 1765.
-Their sons were named Gavin, Robert, James, John, and Joseph.
+Their sons were named Gavin (or Gowen/Goin), Robert, John, Joseph, and possibly James; one daughter was named Janet.
 Reportedly only Gavin participated in the Revolutionary War as a Patriot whereas all the other sons, including James, were said to have signed an oath of neutrality in 1775.

 There were numerous Blacks who received land patents, made land purchases, or appeared on tax lists in the Old Tryon-Old Rutherford region between 1765 and 1785.
 These landowners and taxpayers are possibly relatives of the James/Moses Black line.
 Other Blacks who owned land or appeared on tax lists in the region at the approximate time of Moses' birth included James, George, John, Joseph, Patrick, Hugh, and Robert.
 (George, who was Hugh's father, was a justice of the peace and member of the Court of Pleas and Quarter Sessions, a predecessor to today's county commissions, and was a signer of the Tryon Resolves, which predated the Declaration of Independence by nearly a full year.)